A class of parabolic reaction-diffusion systems governed by spectral fractional Laplacians : Analysis and numerical simulations: Global existence for reaction-diffusion systems governed by spectral fractional Laplacians

-where $\psi :[0,+\infty)\rightarrow [0,+\infty)$ is a continuous function. \end{remq} \begin{remq} It turns out that establishing an estimate like \eqref{crucial-estimate} is far from straightforward, except in the trivial case \( d_1 = \cdots = d_m \), \( s_1 = \cdots = s_m \), and the \( f_i \)'s fulfill {\em({\bf P})}.
-For this particular instance, System \eqref{ReactiondiffusionSystem3} admits a global strong solution regardless of the growth of the \( f_i \)’s.
+where $\psi :[0,+\infty)\rightarrow [0,+\infty)$ is a continuous function. \end{remark} \begin{remark} It turns out that establishing an estimate like \eqref{crucial-estimate} is far from direct, except in the trivial case \( d_1 = \cdots = d_m \), \( s_1 = \cdots = s_m \), and the \( f_i \)'s fulfill {({\bf P})+({\bf M})}.
+For this particular instance, System \eqref{ReactiondiffusionSystem3} admits a unique nonnegative global strong solution regardless of the growth of the \( f_i \)’s.
 The proof can be directly constructed following \cite[Subsection 4.1]{DaouLaamBaal2024}.
 Nonetheless, the situation becomes considerably more complicated when the diffusion coefficients differ.
 Additional assumptions on the growth of the source terms are required to guarantee the global existence of strong solutions, even in the case \( s_1 = \cdots = s_m = 1 \).
-Moreover, the complexity increases further when different fractional orders are taken into account. \end{remq}
+Moreover, the complexity increases further when different fractional orders are taken into account. \end{remark}